 Configure which inputs are for which device.
 The “Control” is your main mixer.
 See the image for example.

-Right click an empty area of the virtual SSL’s mastering section and select “Lock to [the name of your mixer]” to keep your MCU Pro, X-Touch, etc locked to the mixer.
+Right click an empty area of the virtual SSL’s mastering section and select “Lock to [the name of your mixer]” to keep your Mackie MCU Pro, Behringer X-Touch or iCon Qcon locked to the mixer.

 Each song in Reason needs to have any new control surfaces locked again and the project saved.
 So you’ll have to open your projects, including any custom new document files, and lock the control surface to the mixer.